Magnus Henriksson

-Magnus II; Swedish: Magnus Henriksson (c.
-1130 – 1161) was a Danish lord and king of Sweden between 1160 and 1161.
-He is often seen by posterity as a usurper.
+Magnus Henriksson (Magnus Henriksen; c.
+1130 – 1161), also known as Magnus II, was a Danish lord who ruled as King of Sweden between 1160 and 1161.
+He was descended from King Inge I of Sweden through his mother, and from Sweyn II of Denmark through his father.
+According to Saxo Grammaticus, he was involved in the assassination of an earlier king, Sverker the Elder, and the Legend of Saint Erik attributes the killing of his predecessor Erik Jedvardsson (Saint Erik) to him.
+He was recognized as king only in parts of Sweden before being defeated and killed by Karl Sverkersson at a battle in Örebro in 1161.

 Background

 The mother of Magnus was Ingrid Ragvaldsdotter, a granddaughter of King Inge I of Sweden.
-His father was the Danish lord Henrik Skatelår, son of an illegitimate son of king Sweyn II of Denmark.
+His father was the Danish lord Henrik Skatelår, son of an illegitimate son of King Sweyn II of Denmark.
 After Henrik's death, Ingrid remarried thrice, with Harald Gille of Norway, then Ottar Birting, and finally Arne from Stårheim.
 Magnus therefore had kinship ties with the royalty of the three Nordic kingdoms.
 He was married to his stepsister Bridget Haraldsdotter, a daughter of Harald Gille who had previously been married to the powerful jarl in Västergötland, Karl Sunesson.
 Magnus is first mentioned in 1148 when he witnessed a document issued by King Sweyn III of Denmark.